19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 as has been written down previously.

-Consider the figure below, which represents a streamtube flow of an ideal fluid that is steady, incompressible, and inviscid.
+In terms of another physically intuitive derivation of the Bernoulli equation, consider the figure below, which represents a streamtube flow of an ideal fluid that is steady, incompressible, and inviscid.
 At the inlet to the streamtube, the cross-sectional area is with flow velocity

 and at a height